 If the individual’s street is on the approved list, the individual must provide proof of address to the finance office.
-A state issued photo ID and/or a copy of a lease or bill to verify where the individual lives will be considered sufficient proof.
+A state issued photo ID and a copy of a lease or bill (current within 3 months) to verify where the individual lives will be considered sufficient proof.

 Individuals must pay any unpaid parking tickets before they are approved for a residential parking permit.

 Individuals are provided with an application form requesting name, address, car make and model, and license plate number that must be completed to issue the permit.

 The current cost of a residential parking permit is $5 per calendar year (2019), which is not pro-rated.
 We accept cash, check, money order, or credit card.
 A new permit must be purchased every year and permits for the new calendar year can be purchased in the finance department the last week of December of the previous year.

 The individual will receive a permit sticker which is to be placed on their car’s back left bumper.
 Each permit applicant also receives 2 visitor’s passes that they can give to any visitors.
 These visitor parking passes must be placed in the middle of the dash in the front of the visitor’s car.
 Any resident on an approved street is able to request 2 visitor passes whether or not they have a vehicle, subject to the same requirements and fees as individuals requesting a permit.

 If permits or visitor’s passes are lost during the year, there is a $25 charge to replace them.